 What we liked

-Good protection scores as well: But just because this antivirus is lightweight doesn't mean it doesn't do its job.
+Good protection scores: But just because this antivirus is lightweight doesn't mean it doesn't do its job.
 McAfee also consistently scores high on all third-party testing.

 Lots of bonus features: If you like to bundle your software, McAfee has you covered with a VPN, password manager, identity theft protection, and more.